top of page

 Lesson Learned

 Having a provider wellness structure already in effect was a great help.
-The Provider Wellness Committee (PWC) was supportive and its members are the departmental Wellness Champions who offer assistance to the buddy pairs.
+The Provider Wellness Committee (PWC) was supportive and its members are the departmental Wellness Champions who offered assistance to the buddy pairs.
 They were also able to provide departmental insights, advice and assistance in creating the pairs.
 If this structure does not exist in your work place, it can be created by seeking out department leaders (formal or informal) who have an interest in or support wellness work.

 bottom of page